Same-Day Virtual & Telehealth Appointments — North Carolina

 Non-Stimulant Medications (Strattera, Qelbree, Wellbutrin)

-Non-stimulant ADHD medications are not controlled substances.
-Any licensed psychiatric provider can prescribe them via telehealth with no additional regulatory barriers.
-They can be sent electronically to any pharmacy and refilled without a new prescription each month.
+Non-stimulant ADHD meds are not controlled.
+Any licensed mental health provider can prescribe them via video visit with no extra rules.
+They can be sent to any pharmacy and refilled without a new visit.

 Stimulant Medications (Adderall, Vyvanse, Concerta, Strattera)